This post is also available in: Español (Spanish)

 You have a qualitative goal indicating destination; expressing where you want to go or what you want to achieve or become, and three statements indicating how will you know you got there or that you are heading in the right direction.

 However good, I think it is better to take a wider perspective.
-Both individually and in teams and organizations there are strategic goals you want to achieve but there are also operational goals that you need to achieve sometime together with the strategic goal or even as a condition.
+Both individually and in teams and organizations there are strategic goals you want to achieve but there are also operational goals that you need to achieve sometimes together with the strategic goal or even as a condition.

-So, I ask you know.
+So, I ask you now.
 What does it mean for you to become an amateur runner?
 How is your life going to be different?
 What do amateur runners do in their lives that you don’t do currently?